LeetLLM

 Traditional (Code-Based)Automated heuristicsLatency (Time to First Token, TTFT), Cost per 1k tokens, Pass@k, JSON validity, token countEfficiency, reliability, format compliance

-Model-Based (LLM-as-Judge)Stronger LLM evaluationG-Eval[3], RAGAS (Retrieval-Augmented Generation Assessment Suite) faithfulness[4], toxicity scores, helpfulness ratingsScalable quality assessment
+Model-Based (LLM-as-Judge)Stronger LLM evaluationG-Eval[3]Reference 3G-Eval: NLG Evaluation using GPT-4 with Better Human Alignment.https://arxiv.org/abs/2303.16634, RAGAS (Retrieval-Augmented Generation Assessment Suite) faithfulness[4]Reference 4RAGAS: Automated Evaluation of Retrieval Augmented Generation.https://arxiv.org/abs/2309.15217, toxicity scores, helpfulness ratingsScalable quality assessment

-Human-in-the-Loop (HITL)Human judgmentThumbs up/down, ELO (relative skill rating) ratings, Side-by-Side (SBS) ranking, time-to-task-completionGround truth validation
+Human in the loop (HITL)Human judgmentThumbs up/down, Elo (relative skill rating), Side-by-Side (SBS) ranking, time-to-task-completionGround truth validation

-Keep latency terms straight.
+Keep latency terms straight, and document the formulas your tooling uses.
 TTFT is the delay until the first token arrives.
-TPOT is the average time per generated token after streaming starts.
-ITL is the gap between consecutive output tokens.
+ITL usually measures time between consecutive output tokens and is often called TPOT.
+Some systems also expose a separate request-level average with a different denominator.
 Mixing those up makes latency regressions hard to diagnose because each metric points to a different bottleneck.

 Within each experiment, further categorize by priority:

 1. Primary metrics: Direct business value.
-For a support bot, this could be "conversation resolved without agent handoff" or customer satisfaction score.
+For a docs assistant, this could be "question resolved without human escalation" or developer satisfaction score.

-The following Python dictionary categorizes typical metrics for evaluating our support bot, then applies a simple promotion policy to observed deltas.
+This Python dictionary categorizes typical metrics for evaluating our docs assistant, then applies a simple promotion policy to observed deltas.
 A positive primary result isn't enough when a predefined guardrail fails.

 metrics-that-matter-in-production.py